 - If you have any allergies

 Follow your doctor's instructions on how to prepare for the procedure.

 The area may be tender for a few days afterward.

 Taking proper care of your wound will help your skin look its best.
-Your doctor will talk with you about your options:
+Your provider will talk with you about your options:

 Having lesions removed works well for many people.
-Some skin lesions, especially warts, may need to be treated more than once.
+Some skin lesions, such as warts, may need to be treated more than once.

 Dinulos JGH.
 Benign skin tumors.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 20.

 Dinulos JGH.
 Dermatologic surgical procedures.
 In: Dinulos JGH, ed.
 Habif's Clinical Dermatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 27.